Improvements to LABC Warranty site scoring framework

-Video guide to scoring changes in the Extranet
+Video guide to improved scoring system

 Insight, transparency and consistency